phnorwood/delinea-guides/README.md

 Each guide is designed to be followed start to finish in a single session, with prerequisites listed upfront and every action made explicit.

-### Warning

-Please consider this content to be best-effort, and refer to product documentation for the most up-to-date guidance and information.
+***Warning*** Please refer to product documentation for the most up-to-date guidance and information, as this content is provided with no guarantees or support.
+PRs welcomed.

 ## Guides